Contact PHA :

 • Nitrile Gloves: Nitrile gloves are gloves for use where a latex-free environment is required.
 They are resistant to various chemicals and solvents.

-• Neoprene Glove: Neoprene is a synthetic rubber compound.
-They can be used for individuals who are sensitive to latex.
+• Neoprene Glove: Neoprene is a synthetic rubber compound suitable for individuals sensitive to latex.
 They are resistant to various chemicals and solvents.

 • Vinyl: They are loose-fitting and unsuitable for procedures that require manual dexterity.
 As a result, the use of vinyl gloves in healthcare is limited.